Restricted volumes and divisorial Zariski decompositions: Introduction

-$(2)$ $\V{V}(\A) = \V{V^{'}}(\A)$ holds for any pair of subvarieties $V$ and $V'$ of $X$ such that $V$, $V^{'}$ defines the same cohomology class and $V, V^{'} \not \subseteq E_{nK}(\A)$. \end{theo} Here the Zariski decomposition of a class $\A$ is defined by divisorial Zariski decompositions introduced in \cite{Bou04} (see subsection 2.7).
-When $\A$ is the first Chern class of some divisor, the Zariski decomposition of $\A$ correspond with that of the divisor. \begin{rem} The class $\A$ is not always contained in the N\'eron-Severi group.
-Therefore Theorem \ref{MaBB} is essentially stronger statement than Theorem \ref{MaB}. \end{rem}
+\end{theo} Here we say that a big class admits a Zariski decomposition if the positive part of its divisorial Zariski decomposition is nef (see subsection 2.7).
+When $\A$ is the first Chern class of some divisor $D$ (that is, $\A$ is contained in the N\'eron-Severi space), a Zariski decomposition of $\A$ coincides with that of $D$.
+However, a class $\A$ is not necessarily contained in the N\'eron-Severi space of $X$ even if $X$ is projective.
+Therefore Theorem \ref{ main3} is essentially stronger statement than Theorem \ref{ main}.

-In the proof of Theorem 1.1 and 1.4, to consider the restricted base locus of a divisor is important.
-The restricted base locus $\mathbb{B}_{-}(D)$ of $D$ is a countable union of closed analytic set, which is the defect of $D$ to be nef.
-In section 5, we accurize the simplest version of Kawamata-Viehweg vanishing theorem in response to the dimension of the restricted base locus.
-This proof is essentially to use Kawamata-Viehweg vanishing theorem (see \cite{Ka82}, \cite{Vie82}).
-A divisor $D$ is said to be nef in codimension $k$ if the codimension of non-nef locus greater than $k$.